DeepakVadgama/deepakvadgama.github.io/_posts/projects/2016-01-26-image-editing-marathon.md

 ## Theme
 Even though the website did not feature a blog, I chose a theme so as to minimize the effort in creating a beautiful looking site.
 I chose [Porto theme](http://themeforest.net/item/porto-responsive-wordpress-woocommerce-theme/9207399?s_rank=3) and it was a big learning for me.
- I had to muck around a lot to resolve simple issues (compounded due to my lack of Wordpress experience).
+ I had to muck around a lot to resolve simple issues (compounded by my lack of Wordpress experience).

-+ Learning = Choose a theme with a lot of sales like [Avada](http://themeforest.net/item/avada-responsive-multipurpose-theme/2833226?s_rank=1) or [X-Theme](http://themeforest.net/item/x-the-theme/5871901?s_rank=2).
++ My learning: Choose a theme with a lot of sales like [Avada](http://themeforest.net/item/avada-responsive-multipurpose-theme/2833226?s_rank=1) or [X-Theme](http://themeforest.net/item/x-the-theme/5871901?s_rank=2).
 + Porto sales = ~4,500, X Theme sales = ~95,000, Avada sales = ~200,000!
 + Higher sales = Good standard documentation
 + Higher sales = Lot of indirect documentation in form of Q&A from other buyers and YouTube videos.